FORSAKE NOT THE ASSEMBLING?

 However, if you are not one of those who are at peace in those places, you might examine your calling.
 If you are in distress, feel indebted, and are discontented ó it may be time to leave and head for the cave of Adullam.
 If you are hearing the Father saying to come out ó fear not, and be quick to move.
 You will not face starvation, and there is no need to be afraid of the devil.
 He is not waiting behind every bush and corner for you, and the only shadows you find him lurking will be in the shadows of your own mind.
 When you leave the confines of your home-church, you will be joined to the Lord and His 400.
 Whether you find yourselves in a crowd of people or alone in a desert place, be sure to know ó you are Godís workmanship and He will place you in the body where you fit.
 1 Corinthieans 12:18.
 Furthermore, you will remain there for the appointed season necessary for maturity.
 You will not be forsaken, and neither will you be forsaking the assembling of yourselves together.
-Not at all for you will be assembled with those who shall come forth as the manifested Sons of God!
+You will be assembled with those who will come forth as the manifested Sons of God!

 In conclusion: "...Behold, the heaven and heaven of heavens cannot contain Thee; how much less this house that I have builded?"
 1 Kings 8:27.
-Can we then build one in which He would be honored to live?
+Can we then build a church building in which He would like to live?
 I think not!
 But in His assembled body, His is more than pleased to dwell, in you and me and all the others!

 Elwin R. Roach